MartinRosenberg/ScalaTestingFramework/README.md

-# Scala-Testing-Framework
+# Scala Testing Framework

-Just trying some things.
+I was just trying some things out.